Details

 SCEPman is an Azure Web App with the following features:

-- SCEPman contains an OCSP responder (see below) to provide certificate validity in real-time.
-A certificate is valid if its corresponding Azure Active Directory (Azure AD) device or user exists and is enabled.
+SCEPman contains an OCSP responder (see below) to provide certificate validity / auto-revocation in real-time

 SCEPman creates the CA root certificate during the initial installation.
 However, if for whatever reason an alternative CA key material shall be used it is possible to replace this CA key and certificate with your own in Azure Key Vault.
 For example, if you want to use a Sub CA certificate signed by an existing internal Root CA.